 The size of the fryer is a little too big, taking up a nice portion of my kitchen space.
 Do you know what the perk is?
 I can get a whole pound of potato chips or Wingstop fries in a single go.

 Don’t worry if you are using a different air fryer.
 There’s just one simple step of caution you must follow.
-What’s that?

 Air fryer Substitutes?

-– It is best suggested to use a grated sheet or a wire rack.
+I suggest using a grated sheet or a wire rack.
 Wondering why?
 Well, you can throw in your fries, set the temperature, keep a check on your cooking time, and forget about it.
 There’s absolutely no need to flip and toss the fries to prevent burning.

 This is perfect if you’re wondering what seasoning goes on wingstop fries – I’m spilling the beans on my secret recipe.

 Why do I call it my secret?
 Well, I love experimenting with flavors.
-I have tried my hands multiple times in coming up with a spice mix that’s just perfect for these crunchy Wingstop fries.
+I have tried my hands multiple times in coming up with a mix that’s just perfect for these crunchy Wingstop fries.
 This is the best flavor combo I have come up with.
 Don’t shy away from using sugar if that’s not a significant problem.
-The flavor the seasoning doubles when sugar is added.
+The flavor from the seasoning multiplies when sugar is added.

 Take a bowl and pop in these dry ingredients.
 Give them a good mix.
 Strain the piping hot fries out of your oven or air fryer and add them in the mixing bowl.
-Toss the done Wingstop fries in the bowl along with the spice mix.
+Toss the cooked Wingstop fries in the bowl along with the spice mix.
 Ensure that the fries are well coated in this amazingly delectable seasoning.
 That’s all my friends!
 These crunchy and super delicious Wingstop fries are ready to be savored.